netdata/blog/content/posts/using-netdata-nodes-view.md

 At this point, you probably only have a single node in your list.
 Let's fix that!

+To add more agents, simply follow the process of connecting your first node.
+Visit the dashboard, and

 Adding more agents to your Netdata Cloud account is simple—just follow the process outlined in our [how-to guide for signing up for Netdata Cloud](http://localhost:1313/posts/how-to-netdata-cloud/#getting-started-with-netdata-cloud).

 Basically, you need to click on any of the links to the Nodes view in the dashboard you'd like to connect, sign in to your Netdata account **using the same method you used to create the account**, and then visit your Nodes view again.